reactjs/react.dev/content/docs/hooks-faq.md

 Note that we pass `[]` as a dependency array to `useCallback`.
 This ensures that our ref callback doesn't change between the re-renders, and so React won't call it unnecessarily.

-If you want, you can [extract this logic](https://codesandbox.io/s/m5o42082xy) into a custom reusable Hook with a declarative API:
+If you want, you can [extract this logic](https://codesandbox.io/s/m5o42082xy) into a reusable Hook:

 ```js{2}
 function MeasureExample() {